February is the month of true love; that’s why it’s the shortest month of the year.

 Willie was a concert pianist, praised for her charm and intelligence.
 As a radiant first lady, she opened the Governor’s Mansion to the people; they came to visit in long lines of up to 3,000 every Thursday.

-One of the first things the Murrays had moved into their official residence was their woodworking equipment.
+One of the first things the Murrays had moved into their official residence was their woodworking equipment, some of which, like this one, took quite a while to gain mass popularity.
 The hobby was much like their political career; she designed, he implemented.
 It was Willie’s fire and ambition that had propelled soft-spoken Johnston into office, political observers claimed.

 The partnership began to pale as the term wore on.
 Willie grew more aggressive; Johnston grew more distressed.
 “Damn it, I got elected, not her,” he said.
 She said he drank too much; he said she bossed too much.
 When Willie announced that she intended to succeed Johnston as governor, it was the final straw.
 In her gubernatorial campaign of 1954, she became the first state candidate to campaign by helicopter.
 It was the only thing that got off the ground.
 She lost the election and Johnston filed for divorce, alleging extreme cruelty.
 After 22 years of marriage, the honeymoon was over.